DannyCheng711/Parallel-Machine-Scheduling/README.md

 This repository implements a **parallel machine scheduling problem** using two approaches:

-1. **Heuristic / Dispatching Rule Simulation** — a Python-based scheduler that simulates equipment allocation under capacity and holiday constraints.
+1. **Heuristic / Dispatching Rule Simulation**: a Python-based scheduler that simulates equipment allocation under capacity and holiday constraints.
-2. **Gurobi Optimization Model** — an exact MILP formulation to find the optimal schedule.
+2. **Gurobi Optimization Model**: an exact MILP formulation to find the optimal schedule.

-The objective is to minimize **order tardiness** while considering:
+The objective is to minimize **order tardiness** while accounting for:
 - Multiple production lines and equipment types
 - Equipment–bearing mappings
 - Weekends and Taiwan national holidays
-- Two-stage process flow (Stage 1 fixed, Stage 2 quantity-dependent)
+- Two-stage order processing (Stage 1 = fixed time, Stage 2 = quantity-dependent)
-- Parallel production and limited capacity
+- Parallel production with limited machine capacity

 ---